mouniira/qa-automation-assignment/README.md

 # qa-automation-assignment

 Ce projet consiste en la réalisation de deux tests technique 'UI Automation' et 'API Automation' de la CGI.
-------This project consists in the realization of two technical tests 'UI Automation' and 'API Automation' of the CGI.
+This project consists in the realization of two technical tests 'UI Automation' and 'API Automation' of the CGI.

 ## Les outils et technologies utilisées pour la réalisation de ce projet sont:
-## ------The tools and technologies used for the realization of this project are:
+## The tools and technologies used for the realization of this project are:

   - WDIO
   - npm